IntQuant/noita_entangled_worlds/README.md

  - Enemies and their attacks
  - Pixels of the grid world (this one is far from perfect, however)

+There is a video guide/showcase of the mod by Gudyni (in russian): https://www.youtube.com/watch?v=mqSKcDW-epg

 Special thanks to:
  - @EvaisaDev for allowing to use code from Noita Arena mod.